Bitcoin Deposits: A Layer 3 Protocol for Zero UTXO Trust-Minimized Lightning Wallets

 Progressive Reputation Building: New operators can enter the market and build reputation over time:

-2. Build metrics through consistent operation
+3. Build metrics through consistent operation

-3. Attract larger deposits as reputation solidifies
+4. Attract larger deposits as reputation solidifies

-4. Eventually compete with established operators
+5. Eventually compete with established operators

 Infrastructure Specialization: Different entities can focus on their strengths:

-User Privacy: Users need only share:
+Depositor Privacy: Depositors need only share:

 Connection Privacy: Standard privacy tools enhance operational security: